Skip to content

 Terminal window

-awa generate
+awa init

-• Agent configuration files (e.g., awa.agent.md)
+• Agent instruction files (e.g., CLAUDE.md, AGENTS.md)

 • Prompt files in .github/prompts/

-• Workflow rules in .awa/rules/
+• Workflow skills in .github/skills/

 The exact output depends on your template and feature flags.